-We are now in July of 2020 and our world has been completely turned upside down.
-With most countries and states previously lifting mandatory stay at home orders for everyone, it seems like things are going back to where we began a few months ago.
-In the United States, many states and counties are beginning to add curfews and stricter rules on social distancing which were previously lessened.
-So we can be safe in assuming we may be working remotely for longer than expected, or being sent back home to work if restrictions were previously lifted.
-Many companies are transitioning their employees to work from home in order to keep their businesses running and to be safe from COVID-19.
-For some people, working from home sounds great, but some may also be resistant and struggle with this new change.
-Staying productive while you work from home during COVID-19 can be challenging for some.
-Making the transition from working in an office to at home can be intimidating and stressful.
-With these 10 tips, you can work productively during COVID-19.
+We are now in the midst of a pandemic and our world has been completely turned upside down.
+Most countries and states are issuing mandatory stay at home orders for everyone.
+In the United States, all non-essential jobs and offices have been ordered to shut down or work remotely.
+Many companies are transitioning their employees to work from home in order to keep their businesses running.
+For some people working from home sounds great, but some may also be resistant and struggle with this new change.
+Staying productive at home during the COVID-19 quarantine can be challenging for some.
+Making the transition from working in an office to at home might be intimidating or stressful.
+With these 10 tips, you can work productively during the COVID-19 quarantine.

 1. Set a Morning Routine

 Most people have a morning routine when regularly attending work in an office.
 Your normal routine should be applied with a few moderate changes to your new way of working remotely.
 It is important to continue with your regular morning routine to help you feel like nothing drastic has changed.
 It helps you prepare your brain for work and for what is to come for the day.
 If you wake up and eat breakfast then brush your teeth, then do that.
 If you drink a cup of coffee then shower, continue doing that.
 Grooming yourself as you regularly do will help you wake up and prepare for the day.